Cat Stevens

-Yusuf Islam (born Steven Demetre Georgiou; 21 July 1948), commonly known by his stage names Cat Stevens, Yusuf, and Yusuf / Cat Stevens, is a British singer-songwriter and musician.
+Yusuf Islam (born Steven Demetre Georgiou; 21 July 1948), commonly known by his stage names Cat Stevens or Yusuf/Cat Stevens, is a British singer-songwriter and musician.
 He has sold more than 100 million records and has more than two billion streams.
-His musical style consists of folk, rock, pop, and, later in his career, Islamic music.
+His musical career has explored folk, rock, pop, and, later in his career, Islamic music.
 Following two decades in which he performed only music which met strict religious standards, he returned to making secular music in 2006.
 He was inducted into the Rock and Roll Hall of Fame in 2014.
 He has received two honorary doctorates and awards for promoting peace as well as other humanitarian awards.

 His 1967 debut album and its title song "Matthew and Son" both reached top 10 in the UK charts.
-Stevens' albums Tea for the Tillerman (1970) and Teaser and the Firecat (1971) were certified triple platinum in the US.
+Stevens's albums Tea for the Tillerman (1970) and Teaser and the Firecat (1971) were certified triple platinum in the US.
 His 1972 album Catch Bull at Four went to No. 1 on the US Billboard 200 and spent weeks at the top of several other major charts.
 He earned ASCAP songwriting awards in 2005 and 2006 for "The First Cut Is the Deepest", which has been a hit for four artists.
 His other hit songs include "Father and Son", "Wild World", "Moonshadow", "Peace Train", and "Morning Has Broken".